Lithuania travel info

 Money

-The unit of currency is the Euro (EUR), divided into 100 cents.
+The unit of currency is the euro (EUR), which is divided into 100 cents.
 There are plenty of ATMs for withdrawing local currency and all major credit cards are accepted.
+Digital wallets such as Apple Pay and Google Pay are becoming increasingly popular and widely used, especially in larger cities such as Vilnius and Kaunas.

 Health